 OOTD.
 You don’t have to be a jet setting fashion blogger or model to wear a fabulous look.
 Clothing can have such a transformative effect, and so make sure that whatever you wear is something you love yourself in!
 If you’re not a heels gal don’t wear them- you’ll look like you’re walking on stilts!
 If short hemlines makes you uncomfortable, mini dresses and skirts are not for you my dear.
 No one looks good when they’re constantly fidgeting with their clothes.
 For next level photographs, try to match the vibes of the look with the location.
 Pair a sundrenched winery with a striped jumpsuit and a straw hat for example.
 For especially dramatic pieces, move around to show them off.
 Or you can play with opposites and have a girly lace dress against a grungy city backdrop.
 Outfits can completely change the mood of a photo and they’re a great way to add some personality to portraits.

 PRACTICE PRACTICE PRACTICE.
 With just over a year of blogging under my belt, this is something I am very much working on.
-For this shoot I met up with the marvelous Lucy Loven, Instagram veteran and lovely human.
-In between shots, we chatted photography and confidence.
-Her advice to me was to power through and keep taking photos because ease in front of the camera comes with time.
+Power through and keep taking photos because ease in front of the camera comes with time.
 Not even models are photogenic 100% of the time, so if you want good photos chances are you are going to first have to take some not so lovely ones.
-Anytime I’m talking in the middle of a pic I look like an absolute twit.
+Anytime I’m talking in the middle of a pic I look like an absolutely horrendous.
 But looking back, with every shoot I get a bit more comfortable and the improvements in photos from six months ago is astronomical.

 Camera confidence is a work in progress, so try not to get frustrated.
 Photos are supposed to capture the times you want to remember, not be a source of stress.
 As with many things if you have fun, and aren’t afraid to laugh at yourself a bit, you’ll do just fine.
 Not to mention any silly photos make excellent behind the scenes highlights.
 Hope you found this helpful lovelies, share your photos with me on twitter or Instagram stories if you used these tips or just think it will make me grin!